fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/README.md

 # 📚 Appendix Guide — Fixed-Field Theory (FFT)

+> **Note on Perspective**
+> Fixed-Field Theory (FFT) does not contradict existing physical theories.
+> Quantum theory observes the microscopic world through a narrow field of view,
+> while cosmology observes the macroscopic world through a similarly constrained lens.
+> FFT adopts a **wider field of view**, within which both limits are naturally recovered.
+> As this field of view is narrowed, FFT converges smoothly with established theories.

 This directory contains all supplementary materials for the FFT v1.2.x series.
 The appendices provide mathematical proofs, projection operators, χδ geometry, τ-time analysis, perceptual models, cosmological extensions, and experimental